Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Experimental Setup

-To test the statistical significance of the observed differences between the methods, we follow the methodology suggested in \cite{demsar2006}.
-When comparing two methods on multiple datasets we use the Wilcoxon signed-ranks test.
-When the comparison involves multiple methods we first apply the non-parametric Friedman test that operates on the average ranks of the methods and checks the validity of the hypothesis (null-hypothesis) that all methods are equivalent.
-If the null-hypothesis is rejected, we proceed to the Nemenyi post-hoc test that computes the critical distance (between average ranks) required in order for two methods to be considered significantly different.
-Finally, we graphically present the results with appropriate diagrams which plot the average ranks of the methods and show groups of methods whose average rank differences are less than the critical distance for a $p$-value of 0.05.
+To test the statistical significance of the observed differences between the methods, we follow the methodology suggested by \cite{demsar2006}.
+To compare multiple methods on multiple datasets we use the Friedman test, the non-parametric alternative of the repeated-measures ANOVA.
+The Friedman test operates on the average ranks of the methods and checks the validity of the hypothesis (null-hypothesis) that all methods are equivalent.
+Here, we use an improved (less conservative) version of the test that uses the $F_f$ instead of the $\chi^2_F$ statistic \citep{iman1980approximations}.
+When the null-hypothesis of the Friedman test is rejected ($p < 0.01$), we proceed with the Nemenyi post-hoc test that compares all methods to each other in order to find which methods in particular differ from each other.
+Instead of reporting the outcomes of all pairwise comparisons, we employ the simple graphical presentation of the test's results introduced by \cite{demsar2006}, i.e. all methods being compared are placed in a horizontal axis according to their average ranks and groups of methods that are not significantly different (at a certain significance level) are connected (see Figure~\ref{fig:nemenyi:straightforward} for an example).
+To generate such a diagram, a critical difference (CD) should be calculated that corresponds to the minimum difference in average ranks required for two methods to be considered significantly different.
+CD for a given number of methods and datasets, depends on the desired significance level.
+Due to the known conservancy of the Nemenyi test \citep{demsar2006}, we use a 0.05 significance level for computing the CD throughout the paper.